Hurricane Season Preparation Guide

 Create an Evacuation Plan

-or relative who doesn’t live in an evacuation zone or unsafe home, and see if they’ll let you stay with them in the case of an evacuation.
-Be sure to plan for your pets as well as most shelters will not allow you to bring them in.
+Assess whether you live in a storm surge evacuation zone or if your home would be unsafe during a hurricane.
+If you are: Figure out what your plan is if you are instructed to evacuate.
+You may not have to travel across the state; an alternative may be finding any family member or friend (who doesn’t live in an evacuation zone or unsafe home) and see if they’ll let you stay with them in the case of an evacuation.
+Don’t forget to plan for your pets as well — as most shelters will not allow you to bring them in.
 Be sure to write the plan down and share it with those who are important to you.

 Review Your Homeowners Insurance or Renters Insurance Policy